Dotneteer/spectnetide/README.md

 # Introduction

-This project implements a ZX Spectrum integrated development environment (IDE) that is integrated into Visual Studio 2017.
+This project implements a ZX Spectrum integrated development environment (IDE) that is integrated into Visual Studio 2017 and 2019.
 Initially, I intended this project to be just a demo project so that I can use it in my agile software design and testing courses.
 However, it became a fun project.

 It (will) support the following ZX Spectrum models: